 Sin offering and salvation

-Sprinkling, offering and cross
+Sprinkling, offering, and cross

 Two covenants, two types of sin offering

 The correspondence between basic sacrifice and sin offering extends to the Edenic covenant, with many Edenic sin offerings resembling burnt offerings, but shorn of their benefit.
 In a burnt offering, an animal’s blood, i.e. their life, returned to the dust instead of an individual’s life, then fire consumed the animals ‘sanctuary’, i.e. their body, instead of consuming a person’s ‘Eden’.
 The individual who made the offering then received the hide, their ‘garment’, as a sign of their continued authority to represent God3.
 In this offering’s sin equivalent, the priest brought the sacrificial animal’s life into the presence of God, enjoying intimacy with God being the opposite of dwelling in the dust.
-Then, whilst ensuring the divine share still went to God, they rendered the flesh useless as an offering and the hide worthless as a covering, or at least conveyed that intent.
+Then, whilst ensuring the divine share still went to God, they rendered the flesh useless as an offering and the hide worthless as a covering (or at least conveyed that intent).
 Usually, this involved burning the fat (God’s part) on the altar and destroying the hide and flesh (mankind’s part) like refuse.
-However, not every Edenic sin offering involved an animal and, within the Law’s storehouse of sacrificial procedures, there are some very creative variations on its theme.
+However, not every Edenic sin offering involved an animal and, within the Law’s storehouse of sacrificial procedures, there are some very creative variations on the Edenic sin offering's theme.

 The bull offered on the Day of Atonement is perhaps the most recognisably Edenic sin offering.
 The high priest took its blood into the tent of meeting, a model or ‘shadow’ of the inaccessible heavens (see Appendix Q) in which God’s presence was guaranteed to manifest above the Ark of the Covenant.
 Then priests burned the flesh and hide outside the camp.